 - "After you have an even saturation, take small subsections of your hair and twist; this will create a direction for your hair to fall into rather than letting it fly away."

 - "After creating the twist, this is the 'set it and forget it' part.
 Once you’re completely dry, feel free to break up the twist in the palms of your hands."

 "Note: never rake your fingers through; this... can create frizz," says Colombini.

 A slicked-back, high ponytail is a great look for super curly hair that hangs towards the shoulders.
 Follow Colombini's tips to achieve:

 - First, "gather in a pony and let your curls fly free."

 - You can brush some gel through to tame down flyaways.

-- Comb down baby hairs along the scalp and keep the bangs straight for contrast.
+- Comb down baby hairs along the scalp if needed, and keep any bangs straight for contrast.

 - "This would be a great style to do after you’ve set your curls as I mentioned above [see #9]," says Colombini.